rossmodolin/AluraDataScience/README.md

 # AluraDataScienceBootcamp
-Projects made during a data science bootcamp
+Projects made during this data science bootcamp (May/2021)

+**Module 1:** Analysis of health indicators available on the Ministry of Health's official database.